paulspective/scribbly/README.md

-## 📝 Scribbly – Minimalist Browser-Based Note-Taking
+## 📝 Scribbly – Quick, clean note-taking

-**✨ Key Features**
+**What it does**
-- Auto-saves notes to your browser (localStorage)
+- Saves your notes automatically in the browser
+- Works offline – your notes go wherever you go
-- Pin important notes for quick access
+- Pin the important ones
+- Add titles and timestamps
-- Add titles to your notes
+- Search through your notes instantly
-- Smart timestamp formatting
-- Keyword search with highlighting
 - Light/Dark theme toggle
-- Toast notifications for actions
+- Quick action notifications

-**🚀 Getting Started**

-Open **[Scribbly](https://paulspective.github.io/scribbly)** in your browser and start typing.
-Notes are saved automatically and stay on your device.
+---

-**How to Use**
+**How to use**
-- Click **+** to create a new note
+- Click **+** to add a note
-- Give your note a title and type your content
+- Type your title and content
-- Press **Ctrl + Enter** to save
+- Press **Ctrl + Enter** to save a note instantly
-- Hover over a note to reveal the toolbar
+- Hover to see options
-- Double-click a collapsed note to expand it
+- Double-click a note to expand

+---

+Open [Scribbly](https://paulspective.github.io/scribbly) and start writing.
+Notes stay with you, even offline.

+Install it on your device for a clean, app-like experience.